cup-of-sugar/cup-of-sugar-BE/README.md

 ## About
 Cup of Sugar is an app that allows neighbors to communicate about items they have to lend or would like to borrow.
 Users may select a lend or borrow role upon logging in.
 As a Borrower, neighbors can post item requests for items they need or browse available items.
 As a Lender, neighbors can post items they have to lend or browse item requests in their neighborhood.
 You can access the front end repository [here](https://github.com/cup-of-sugar/cup-of-sugar-FE).

-## Technologies
-- Ruby 5.2.1
-- Rails 6.0.2.2
-- GraphQL-Ruby
-- Database: PostgreSQL
-- Hosting: Heroku
-- Continuous Integration: Travis CI

 ## Access Locally
 - Clone this repository by running the following command in your terminal:
 `git clone git@github.com:cup-of-sugar/cup-of-sugar-BE.git`
+- If you do not have bundler installed on your machine, run `gem install bundler`
-- Run `$ bundle install`
+- Run `bundle install`
-- Run `$ rails db:setup`
+- Run `rails db:setup`
 - Run `rails s` and navigate to `http://localhost:3000/graphiql` to run queries and mutations in local development

 ## Access Deployed Application